RESNET’S HERS Index is Changing the Way Americans Buy Homes

 The Residential Energy Services Network (RESNET) is the independent, national nonprofit organization that homeowners trust to improve home energy efficiency and realize substantial savings on their utility bills.
 RESNET’s industry-leading standards are recognized by the U.S. Department of Energy and the U.S. Environmental Protection Agency, among others.

-Some jurisdictions that have already incorporated the RESNET HERS Index Score into their building energy codes include (click on the link to view the energy code):
+Some jurisdictions that have already incorporated the RESNET HERS Index Score into their building energy codes include:

 Click here to view the complete list.